UBS bonus hike slammed for showing lessons not learned

 BONUS HIKE

-Bank of America (BAC.N) and Morgan Stanley (MS.N) increased average pay last year by around 7 percent, while pay in the investment bank arms of JPMorgan (JPM.N) and Deutsche Bank (DBKGn.DE) fell.
+Bank of America and Morgan Stanley increased average pay last year by around 7 percent, while pay in the investment bank arms of JPMorgan and Deutsche Bank fell.

 Top staff continue to receive multi-million-dollar awards, but more cuts could be on the cards for weak and average performers, especially in fixed income after a relatively bad year in that sector, bank and recruitment industry sources said.